TheGiddyLimit/astranauta.github.io/favicon design notes.md

 ### Improvements
 <!-- NB: Until marked as "completed," these are just ideas. -->
-- [ ] "5e" part of logo resized to give more spacing around edge
+- [x] Symbol has been resized within the logo to give more spacing around edge.
-- [x] The touch icon's background was #2d69be.
+- [x] The app icon's background was #2d69be.
 Don't know where they got that color from, but it's now been updated to match the website's header (#006bc4).
-It's a more vibrant shade of blue, althought if you have a cheap monitor (one doesn't support 100% of the sRGB gamut) you might not be able to tell.
+It's a more vibrant shade of bl*e, although you might not be able to tell.
 Good thing I've got Apple devices.
-- [ ] favicon's stroke (as far as I've been able to tell, the PSD file didn't have a color profile assigned to it) is #25325f. <!-- QUESTION: Is this even anywhere on the site? --> Possible alternatives:
+- [ ] favicon's stroke (as far as I've been able to tell) is #25325f. <!-- QUESTION: Is this even anywhere on the site? --> Possible alternatives:
-  - #23527c - Day mode, text link hover
-  - #4a6898 - Day mode PHB source
-  - #337ab7 - Night mode PHB source
+  - #004278 - beautiful darker shade
-  - #48637a - Filter view- positive source highlight
-  - $rgb-active-blue--dark: #2a6496
+  - #008dff - lighter shade, same saturation
+  - #1998ff - beautiful lighter shade, leaning slightly towards white
+  - **Complementary colors:** #006BC4, #1DBDA1, #CBBB6B, #C18B45, #BD494E
+  - Color set 2 (less saturated): #006BC4, #27B5B1, #B8AD78, #AE7562, #C8554A
+  - #AF415E - beautiful r*d that fits well with the color